TxSSC

 If you or someone you know is experiencing bullying or harassment, then talk with your parent, family member, teacher, counselor, or another trusted adult.

-You can also call the National Suicide Prevention Lifeline at 1-800-273-8255 or text TALK to 741741.
-Even though it is a suicide lifeline, they want people to reach out if they are in distress, and they also provide prevention and crisis resources.
+You can also call the 988 Suicide and Crisis Lifeline by dialing 988.
+Even though it is a suicide lifeline, they want people to reach out if they are in distress.
+They also provide prevention and crisis resources.

 Another resource is the Texas Youth Hotline at 800-989-6884.